threefoldtech/zos/specs/network/Routing_Firewalling.md

 Seen that there are linux boxes that can contain a full BGP database, we can assume that adding 1000's of routes into a kernel will not be a big problem, but these tests have not been done, we can only surmise that it will work.

-Also havind __all__ routes in a container is not really necessary, as we can configure multiple router containers to be responsible for only a part fo the User Networks.
+Also having __all__ routes in a container is not really necessary, as we can configure multiple router containers to be responsible for only a part fo the User Networks.

 This also gives us an easy way to do self healing, in case a Node containing the Routing Container fails, as we can just reapply the same User Network Objects to a new container in another node.